agaveingit/django-myapps/README.md

 ## My (Our) Collection of App Built in and With Django 🖥️

-- Number Converter
+- Number Converter (in Indonesian)
+- QR Generator
-- Soon to be
+- Soon
+- Can it play DOOM?

 ### Nummber Converter 🔢